estiens/world_cup_json/README.md

 Clone the repo

+    rake setup:generate_teams
-run rake setup:generate_teams to generate the teams
+to generate the teams

+Run the following two tasks as cron jobs, to pull is data with whatever time frame you want (every 5 minutes for example)
+    rake fifa:get_group_results
-run rake fifa:get_group_results as a cron job, with whatever time frame you want - This pulls in the standings of the group stages
+This pulls in the standings of the group stages

+    rake fifa:get_all_matches
-run rake fifa:get_all_matches as a cron job, with whatever time frame you want - This pulls in all matches and updates any that need updating
+This pulls in all matches and updates any that need updating

 ==TODO

 * Static landing page